Winter in Africa Guide: Essential Travel Facts from North to South

 ➣ Southern Region:

-- Winter last roughly from May through September.
+- Winter lasts roughly from May through September.

 - Days are warm, but nights can be frosty.